MythTechOracle/mythtech-app/README.md

-# MythTech App
-Production build of the MythTech interactive UI.
+MythTech App — production build of the MythTech interactive UI.
+Deployed via GitHub Pages and embedded on ten-pointformatstyle.com (Wix).